ballerina-guides/integration-samples/github-issue-summary-to-email/Readme.md

+# GitHub Issue Summary Report to Email

-# Generate a GitHub issue summary report and email to a specified email address.
+This example [GitHub](https://www.github.com/) generates an issue summary report and emails to a specified email address using GitHub and Ballerina integration.

 ## Use case
 Managers always like summaries.
-In this scenario, we generate a report out of the issues reported at a GitHub repository.
+This example generates a report out of the issues reported at a GitHub repository.
-It contains information on how many issues are assigned to each contributor of the project, total issues opened and total issues closed so far.
+It contains information on how many issues are assigned to each contributor to the project, total issues opened and total issues closed so far.
 You could configure this report to be generated daily and emailed out to the specified email address.
 It will provide continuous feedback about the project issue status.